 SemGas generates revenue from a portfolio of contracts.
 Initial contract terms can range from two years to the life of the reserves and, upon expiration, continue to renew on a month-to-month or year-to-year evergreen basis.
 The majority of the contracts provide upside potential by providing SemGas participation in commodity price and processing margin upswings through percent-of-proceeds and percent-of-index contracts.
 On these contracts, SemGas is generally responsible for marketing the gas and NGLs for both its and the producers' share of the products.
-Percent-of-proceeds contracts are based on SemGas paying the producers a percentage of the sale proceeds from the products and percent-of-index contracts are based on SemGas paying the producers, operators, marketers and traders.
+Percent-of-proceeds contracts are based on SemGas paying the producers a percentage of the sale proceeds from the products and percent-of-index contracts are based on SemGas paying the producers a percentage of the sale proceeds based on an index price.
+SemGas also has fee-based contracts for processing and gathering services.
+SemGas' customers include producers, operators, marketers and traders.